Skip to main content

 SkillPhaseWhat It Produces

-/ipa.initConfigure.env file with project namespace, environment, region, and AWS account ID
+/ipa-initConfigure.env file with project namespace, environment, region, and AWS account ID

-/ipa.prepareProvisionOne-time prerequisite CloudFormation stacks (e.g., Cognito, ECR)
+/ipa-prepareProvisionOne-time prerequisite CloudFormation stacks (e.g., log bucket, Cognito, ECR)

-/ipa.deployDeployApplication CloudFormation stacks, built container images, and post-deploy wiring
+/ipa-deployDeployApplication CloudFormation stacks, built container images, and post-deploy wiring

 Stack Lifecycle Stages